Western Michigan University

 Regional locations and online education

-Extended University Programs offers WMU’s quality academic programs close to home through online and lifelong education, and through eight regional locations in seven cities throughout Michigan.
+Extended University Programs offers WMU’s quality academic programs close to home through its online and lifelong education units, as well as eight regional locations:

 - Arts and Sciences (269) 387-4350